Syed-Auliya/Retail-Sales-Analysis-SQL/README.md

 Product categories available
 Gender distribution
 Sales date range
-4. Business Analysis
+4. Business Analysis:
-5.
 The project answers several real-world business questions, including:

 Retrieve all sales made on a specific date.

 Find Clothing purchases with quantity greater than or equal to 4 during November 2022.

 Calculate total sales and total orders for each product category.

 Calculate the average customer age for Beauty category purchases.

 Find transactions where total sales exceeded 1000.

 Calculate total transactions by gender and product category.

 Identify the best-selling month in each year using Window Functions.

 Find the Top 5 customers based on total sales.

 Calculate the number of unique customers in each product category.

 Classify sales into Morning, Afternoon, and Evening shifts based on sale time.

 ## SQL Concepts Used
 DDL Commands

 DML Commands

 Aggregate Functions

 GROUP BY

 ORDER BY

 DISTINCT

 WHERE Clause

 CASE Expressions

 Common Table Expressions (CTEs)

 Window Functions

 Ranking Functions

 Date & Time Functions

 Subqueries

-Data Cleaning Techniques
+## Data Cleaning Techniques

-📈 Key Insights
+ Key Insights
 Identified high-value transactions with sales greater than 1000.

 Determined the highest-performing product categories based on revenue.

 Identified top-spending customers.

 Analyzed monthly sales trends to identify peak sales periods.

 Segmented sales into Morning, Afternoon, and Evening shopping shifts.

 Measured customer distribution across product categories.

 ## Learning Outcomes